 The specific licensing requirements for becoming a property manager vary by state.
 Plus, there are different rules that apply depending on the properties you manage.
 For example, managers of government-subsidized public housing are usually required to obtain special certifications.
 It’s entirely up to you to know which laws and ground rules apply to you.

-To get started on your research to figure out how to become a property manager in your area, check out this helpful guide that breaks down the requirements by state.
+To learn how to become a property manager in your area, check out this helpful guide that breaks down the requirements by state.
 Once you know what is expected in your state, you can start taking the steps to obtain the right licensing and ensure that you comply.

 You’ll notice that, for most states, you’re required to get your real estate license before you can become a property manager.
 That’s because a lot of the responsibilities of a property manager are similar to actions a real estate agent performs.

 The requirements for your real estate license also vary by state.
 The easiest way to look them up is to go to this page and select your state from the drop-down menu.
-You can also look up all the recommended classes you’ll need by accessing this guide.
-Usually, real estate students don’t rely simply on their state’s requirements — they also take additional classes such as an exam prep course to make sure they pass their real estate exam.
+You can also learn about all the recommended classes you’ll need here.
+Usually, real estate students don’t rely simply on their state’s requirements.
+They also take additional classes such as an exam prep course to make sure they pass their real estate exam.

 Looking for a career change?
 Download our FREE guide: Is a Real Estate Career Right for You?